DefGuard/docs/enterprise/all-enteprise-features/access-control-list/README.md

 #### Destination

 This section is meant to define the resource to which access should be granted or restricted.
-Think of this section as the **"destination"** part of a firewall rule.
+Think of this section as the **destination** part of a firewall rule.

 * IP addresses (IPv4 or IPv6) of the resources for which access will be granted or restricted.
 The addresses can be specified individually, by CIDR addresses (with a mask) or as a range.
 You can specify multiple comma-separated addresses.
 Examples of valid values for this field include:
   * `10.1.1.10, 10.1.2.0/24`